yoctoproject/poky/documentation/ref-manual/terms.rst

 Yocto Project Terms
 *******************

-Following is a list of terms and definitions users new to the Yocto Project development environment might find helpful.
+Here is a list of terms and definitions users new to the Yocto Project development environment might find helpful.
 While some of these terms are universal, the list includes them just in case: